CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Example: International Space Station

-Now in this example, we will have a look at how such architecture could look like for [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).
+Now in this example, we will have a look at how such architecture could look like for the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).
 The diagram below shows the four-layer architecture with the modules and links.

 While this chapter is rather theoretical, in the following chapters everything will be explained and showcased in practice.